khalilcharfi/JIRA-URL-Wizard/README.md

    - Select "Save to Favorites"
    - Access your saved tickets anytime

+4. **Generate QR Codes & Use Context Menu**
+   - Right-click on a JIRA link or use the popup to generate a QR code for mobile testing
+   - Use the context menu for quick actions
+   - Copy URLs to clipboard for easy sharing

 ## 🔒 Privacy & Security

 - All data is stored locally on your device